DrexelLagare/Senior-Design-1/README.md

 - Launch the drone through the command line using `python main.py`
 - Receive video feed from the drone to the computer and visualize the face detection carried out by the drone

-It allows the drone to:
+It also allows the drone to:

 - Detect multiple faces at any given frame
 - Position the user at the center of any shot by deciding the best movement based on the users x, y and z coordinates